 Network faults, remedy and recovery

-Sky Communications has expertise in RF base station performance (vendor agnostic) and external noise investigations.
+Sky Communications Aust has expertise in RF base station performance (vendor agnostic) and external noise investigations.

 We review build quality, RF design and external issues that affect RF Network performance.
 This includes Passive and Active Inter modulation and external interference.

-Our experienced engineers are among the best in Australasia and are sought after by major Global vendors to track and trace external interference that impacts on Mobile Network operators networks across Australia and the Pacific.
+Our experienced engineers are among the best in Australasia and are sought after by major Global vendors to track and trace external interference that impacts on Mobile Network operators networks across Australia.

 Our experience in this specialised service offering is based upon real world knowledge developed from working with a range of technologies while working with clients around the globe since 1997.